aaaven/IND211/towards_relationality/deck.md

 note:

-how the system structures the conditions under which people encounter and respond to each other.
-This is shifting from interactivity to what I call interpersonality — the social, interpersonal space that the artwork actively mediated interpersonal engagements.
+with the new model, the artwork conditions the interperosnal encounter and their espond to each other.
+This shifting from interactivity to what I call interpersonality — highlights how the artwork foster the social, interpersonal space and actively mediated interpersonal engagements.

 ---